cjmartin/launchcalendar.org/_posts/2025-05-04-falcon-9-starlink-group-6-84.md

   Optimized satellites to low Earth orbit from Kennedy Space Centre LC-39A.
 This mission set a new record for the largest batch of V2 Mini satellites to date.
   The booster B1078 flew and landed successfully on 'A Shortfall of Gravitas' for its 20th flight.
-Despite challenging weather, the launch was a success.
+Despite a lower weather probability and marginal conditions, the launch was a success, delivering the satellites to a 530 km, 43-degree inclination orbit.
 tags:
   - Falcon 9
   - Starlink Group 6-84